 · Difficulty sleeping or physical symptoms (e.g. headaches)

-· Unhelpful coping with drugs or alcohol
+· Unhelpful use of drugs or alcohol

-· Avoiding experiences that are trauma reminders.
+· Avoiding experiences that are reminders of the trauma.